EdgeApp/disklet/README.md

   await disklet.setData('a/b/file.bin', [72, 73, 10])
   await disklet.getData('a/b/file.bin') // Uint8Array [ 72, 73, 10 ]

-  // Listing a folder returns normalized paths and types: await disklet.list('./a/') // { 'a/file.txt': 'file', 'a/b': 'folder' }
+  // Listing a folder returns paths and types: await disklet.list('./a/') // { 'a/file.txt': 'file', 'a/b': 'folder' }

   // Removing stuff is easy: